hugomorg/cue/README.md

 ## Error handling

-In the context of `cue` there are two types of errors: crashes and errors returned by you.
+In the context of `Cue` there are two types of errors: crashes and errors returned by you.

 If there is a crash, it will get caught, and your error handler `handle_job_error/3` will be invoked.
 The job is marked as failed.
 If you return an `{error, reason}` tuple from `handle_job/2`, exactly the same thing will happen.